Skip to main content

 Click on each course name to view more information and when they’re offered.

 (3 hours – offered in Fall).
-Techniques for instructing students is the focal point of this course.
-Testing, grading, student management and other related topics are also covered.
+Techniques for instructing students are the focal point of this course.
+Testing, grading, student management, and other related topics are also covered.
 Faculty at the University of Arizona and Washington State University assisted in the development of this course.
 This is one of the first courses people who have been employed to teach agriculture should take.

 (3 hours – offered in Spring).
 One of the major responsibilities of the agricultural teacher is to develop the leadership potential of young people through the FFA program.
 This course teaches how to operate and manage the FFA program.
 University of Missouri faculty assisted in developing this course.
 This course is taught every spring semester.